Anti-Heros (band)

-Anti-Heros were an American Oi!/street punk band formed in 1984 in Georgia, United States.
-They took a hiatus from 1989 to 1993, but continued to record and play concerts through the early 2000s.
-Anti-Heros are one of the first and most popular American Oi! bands.
-The original lineup consisted of Mark Noah (vocals), Jay Jones (bass), Tim Spier (drums) and Joe Winograd (guitar).
+Anti-Heros are an American Oi!/street punk band formed in 1984 in Georgia, United States.
+They took a hiatus from 1989 to 1993, but continue to record and play concerts now.
+The original lineup consisted of Mark Noah (vocals), Mike Jones (bass), Tim Spier (drums) and Joe Winograd (guitar).
 Phil Solomon replaced Spier on the drums in 1988.
 The band released two records on Link Records in the late 1980s, That's Right! (produced by John Blackwell) in 1987 and Don't Tread on Me (produced by John Blackwell) in 1988.
 Link manager Mark Brennan never paid the band for the recordings, which the band members paid to produce.